rmeyer1/appeal-shark-v2/README.md

 NEXT_PUBLIC_DEMO_USER_EMAIL=demo@appealshark.test
 DEMO_USER_PASSWORD=DemoUserPass123!
 ```

+For Vercel deployments, point `DATABASE_POOL_URL` at Supabase’s connection pooling host (port `6543`) so serverless
+functions reuse a pgBouncer-managed connection. `DATABASE_URL` can remain the direct connection string for local tools and
+Prisma CLI usage.

 The upload and parsing APIs use the Supabase service role on the server only.
 The parsing pipeline securely hands a short-lived signed URL to PDF.co, then sends the extracted text to OpenAI for structured data.
 Supabase encrypts bucket objects at rest by default.